cnabio/cnab-spec/101-bundle-json.md

 The `image` field MUST give a path-like or URI-like representation of the location of the image.
 The expectation is that an installer should be able to locate the image (given the image type) without additional information.

 The `digest` field MUST contain a digest, in [OCI format](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests), to be used to compute the integrity of the image.
 The calculation of how the image matches the digest is dependent upon image type.
 (OCI, for example, uses a Merkle tree while VM images are checksums.).
-Unsigned bundles MAY ommit this field.
+Unsigned bundles MAY omit this field.

 The following OPTIONAL fields MAY be attached to an invocation image: